 3. Cook it, and then cook it some more.
 You might think it’s done, but it’s probably not.
 It should be teetering on a fine line between done and almost burned.

 Today’s Almond Coconut Beer Brittle with Vanilla Porter recipe is a little different from the previous two.
 I cooked my brittle a little shorter; you can tell by the candy’s finish.
 It’s not glassy and hard, like the previous two.
 This Almond Coconut Beer Brittle has more of a matte finish, which probably has something to do with the coconut mixed in.
 It’s a little softer to bite into as well.
 My hubby said that he liked both textures and the change of pace.

 With that said, this one might not be as durable as the others.
 Because it’s not as hard and caramelized, it might not last as long.
 If you are giving this Almond Coconut Beer Brittle flavour as a gift, either cook it longer or give it right away.
 As is, it won’t last for weeks without getting weird.

 Almond Coconut Beer Brittle with Vanilla PorterCourse: Uncategorized

 6 oz. dark beer, like a porter (I used a vanilla porter)

 1 c. unsweetened coconut, shredded

-These chunks of brittle make great gifts for guys who are difficult to shop for.
+These chunks of Almond Coconut Beer Brittle with Vanilla Porter make great gifts for guys who are difficult to shop for.